 - Lime Juice- I like to use lime juice to bring out the underlying flavours of many different dishes.

-- Wraps- I like to use my homemade gluten-free tortillas but any kind will do.
+- Wraps- I opt for gluten-free but any kind will do.

 - Grated cheese- I prefer to use vegan, but any type you prefer will be great with this dish.